- Compatibility

 - Using OCILIB on Microsoft Windows

-OCILIB distribution packages provides prebuilt 32bits and 64bits DLLs
+OCILIB distribution packages provide prebuilt 32-bit and 64-bit DLLs.

 - Uncompress the archive (ocilib-x.y.z-windows.zip)